 Official Big Stone Gap movie trailer.
 Amy was a consultant to the script and Talking Appalachian was used as a dialect source for the actors.
-In theatres now.
+Now on DVD and Blu-Ray.

 University Press of Kentucky NOW IN PAPERBACK!

 Interview on NPR's Inside Appalachia on Talking Appalachian (April, 2016)

 Interview with WMMT's Benny Becker on Talking Appalachian